single-cell-BGI/Aneuploid_embryo/README.md

 # Aneuploid_embryo
-scripts for Reconstituting the single-cell transcriptome atlas of human aneuploid blastocysts
+Scripts for Reconstituting the single-cell transcriptome atlas of human aneuploid blastocysts